asand017/-sed-tutorial/README.md

 specify a predetermined script to be used), *sed* will expect a script to be the first non-option parameter.

+Here we will be primarily looking at *sed* as it is used in regular expressions.

 <blockquote>
 sed -e G test > result